Updated June 4, 2021

 Brenton Island: 5-27 meters (16-90 feet), 800 meters (.5 miles) from St. Croix Island, caves, walls, gullies, rich soft coral, sponges, and sea fans, ragged-tooth sharks, whales and dolphins possible, experienced level

 Haerlem Wreck: 18-21 meters (60-70 feet), a navy frigate built in 1958 and scuttled in 1987 to make an artificial reef, located between Bell Buoy and Cape Recife, 12 holes were blasted in the sides for sinking, soft corals, nudibranchs, lots of fish, shysharks, experienced level

 Baratz Wreck: 15-25 meters (50-82 feet), in November 2015, in 20-knot winds and 5-meter swells, the Baratz, a 29 meter (97 foot) steel crayfish boat took on water and sank, encrusting invertebrates and sea life are gradually appearing, experienced level

 Port Elizabeth Photos

 With the interesting undersea terrain, colorful coral reefs, a variety of sharks, rays, cetaceans and pelagics, endemic shoreside wildlife, and scenic coastal scenes and historic landmarks, as well, there are many excellent photo opportunities.
-For information and reviews of dive cameras, click here:
+For information and reviews of dive cameras, check out these posts: